 3. Make it Easy to Skim

-Studies have shown that readers are more likely to engage with content that’s structured in an organized way, which means always use a proper document outline.
+Studies have shown that readers are more likely to engage with content that’s structured in an organized way, which means you should always use a proper document outline.

 A document outline breaks your content into logical sections and sub-sections, making it easy for readers to navigate at-a-glance and get right to the information they came for.